The Big 400 Maple Festival takes place annually in March

 Introduction to Maple Syrup Producation | Dahlem Environmental Education Center

 Join us for our annual celebration of the sugar maple tree and its sweet gifts!
 This family-friendly program is a great introduction to the seasonal delights of maple sugar production.
 Learn how to identify the right trees, how to tap and collect sap, and visit he sugar shack to see (and taste) the sap being boiled down into syrup.
 Lots of hands-on activities.
 Guided tours leave every 20 minutes.
 Guided walks head out every 20 minutes.
 Call to reserve your spot.
 7117 South Jackson Road, Jackson, MI, 49201 517.782.3453

 Sugaring & Shearing Festival, Ella Sharp Museum

-Tickets may be purchased for $25 online at IrishHills.com, at the Brooklyn-Irish Hills chamber office, Clark Lake Golf Course, ERA Reardon Realty, Captain Chuck’s Sandbar & Grill, Salvaged Decor or the Brooklyn Moose Lodge.
+Tickets may be purchased online at IrishHills.com, at the Brooklyn-Irish Hills chamber office, Clark Lake Golf Course, ERA Reardon Realty, Captain Chuck’s Sandbar & Grill, Salvaged Decor or the Brooklyn Moose Lodge.
 The first 300 tickets receive a pub glass filled with goodies.
-There are 23 participating businesses this year, so sample some of the best cuisine in the Irish Hills over two days…that means no cooking for two days straight, for only $25!
-New this year, there will be the AfterTaste at the Brooklyn Moose Lodge from 7 to 11 pm presented by the Old Irish Mill featuring food, Irish themed fireworks, live music and lots of fun.
-Taste ticket holders get in free, otherwise its $10 per person.
-Call 592-8907 for more info or visit IrishHills.com for a list of participants.
+There are 23 participating businesses this year, so sample some of the best cuisine in the Irish Hills over two days…that means no cooking for two days straight!
+There will also be the AfterTaste at the Brooklyn Moose Lodge from presented by the Old Irish Mill featuring food, Irish themed fireworks, live music and lots of fun.
+Taste ticket holders get in free.
+Visit IrishHills.com for a list of participants.